abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure-loadbalancer.md

-## Obtain a certificat
+## Obtain a Certificate

-If you already have a X509 certificat with a private and public certified key files for your web site, you can skip this chapter.
+If you already have an X.509 certificate with private and public key files for your website, you can skip this chapter.

-To create you SSL certificat, we are using let's encrypt service.
-You need your new hostname and your email address
+To obtain an SSL certificate, this guide uses the Let's Encrypt service.
+You will need your new hostname and your email address.

 Define the new variables `ABCDESKTOP_PUBLIC_FQDN` and `USER_EMAIL_ADDRESS`